Joan II of Navarre: Orphanhood

 Clementia gave birth to a son, John the Posthumous, on 13 November 1316, but he died five days later.
 Joan's maternal uncle, Odo IV, Duke of Burgundy, who was in Paris, entered into negotiations with Philip IV's second son, Philip the Tall, to protect Joan's interests, but Philip did not respond to Odo's demands.
 Instead, he made arrangements for his own coronation, which took place in Reims on 9 January 1317.
 The Estates-General of 1317, an assembly of the French lords strengthened Philip's position on 2 February, declaring that a woman could not inherit the French crown.
 The Navarrese noblemen sent a delegation to Paris to swear fidelity to Philip.
 Philip also refused to give Champagne and Brie to Joan.

 Joan's maternal grandmother, Agnes of France, Duchess of Burgundy, sent letters to the leading French lords, protesting against his coronation, but Philip V mounted the throne without real opposition.
 Letters were also written to the lords of Champagne in Joan's name, urging them to refrain from paying homage to Philip and to protect Joan's rights to Champagne.
 In another letter, Odo IV argued that the disinheritance of Joan by Philip V went against "the divine right of law, by custom, in the usage kept in similar cases in empires, kingdoms, fiefs, in baronies in such a length of time that there is no memory of the contrary".
 However, Philip V's uncle, Charles of Valois, defeated Joan's supporters.

 Philip and Odo concluded an agreement on 27 March 1318.
-Philip gave his eldest daughter (who was also named Joan) in marriage to Odo, recognizing them as heirs to the counties of Burgundy and Artois, while Joan was to marry her cousin, Philip of Évreux, with a dowry of 15,000 livres tournois in rents and the right to inherit Champagne and Brie if Philip V died leaving no sons.
+Philip gave his eldest daughter (also named Joan) in marriage to Odo, recognizing them as heirs to the counties of Burgundy and Artois, while Joan was to marry her cousin Philip of Évreux, with a dowry of 15,000 livres tournois in rents and the right to inherit Champagne and Brie if Philip V died leaving no sons.
 The men also agreed that Joan was to renounce her claims to France and Navarre at the age of twelve.
 There is no evidence that the renunciation ever took place.
 The marriage of Joan and Philip was celebrated on 18 June 1318.
 Thereafter Joan lived with her husband's grandmother, Marie of Brabant.
 Although they lived near each other, Philip and Joan were not raised together due to age difference.
 The marriage was only consummated in 1324.